-Brokerage commissions paid on portfolio transactions for the fiscal year ended May 31, 2025 and for the period from September 26, 2023 (commencement of operations) to May 31, 2024 amounted to \$301,000 and \$25,000, respectively.
+Brokerage commissions paid on portfolio transactions for the period from June 25, 2024 (commencement of operations) to May 31, 2025 amounted to \$15,000.

 The fund is required to disclose information regarding investments in the securities of its "regular" broker-dealers (or parent companies of its regular broker-dealers) that derive more than 15% of their revenue from broker-dealer, underwriter or investment adviser activities.
 A regular broker-dealer is (a) one of the 10 broker-dealers that received from the fund the largest amount of brokerage commissions by participating, directly or indirectly, in the fund's portfolio transactions during the fund's most recently completed fiscal year; (b) one of the 10 broker-dealers that engaged as principal in the largest dollar amount of portfolio transactions of the fund during the fund's most recently completed fiscal year; or (c) one of the 10 broker-dealers that sold the largest amount of securities of the fund during the fund's most recently completed fiscal year.